BlackPythonDevs/blackpythondevs.com/_posts/2024-08-16-talkpython-training-partnership.md

 ---
-title: "Talk Python Training Partners with Black Python Devs"
+author: Jay Miller
 date: 2024-08-16
-author: Jay Miller
+description: Discover how TalkPython Training is supporting diversity in Python programming with a new partnership that benefits both your learning and their mission.
 lang: en
+title: Talk Python Training Partners with Black Python Devs
 ---

 We are excited to announce a new partnership with TalkPython Training!